 There’s really no mystery about making sausage, it’s essentially ground meat that has been mixed with various spices.
 If you don’t want to fuss with casings, you can form patties like I did.
 When you make it yourself you can control the quality of the meat, and the amount of fat.
 I used regular ground chicken from my grocery store, and mixed it chunky bits of apple and onion, lots of fresh cracked black pepper, and a nice amount of fresh sage for an easy but really delicious flavor.
 I was actually surprised at how ‘sausage-y’ these tasted, and I think that’s largely due to the seasonings.

-I’ll remind you that when it comes to mixing ground meats, I like to do it in my stand mixer.
+The stand mixer!
+When it comes to mixing ground meats, I like to do it in my stand mixer.
 I find it does the best job of thoroughly mixing the ingredients without compacting the meat, and I don’t have to get my hands into the raw meat ~ yay!

 After browning the sausage, I make sure to cook it gently so I don’t dry out the chicken.
 I like to cover the pan and lower the heat to let them cook through.